-Our teams are encouraged to challenge assumptions, consider the impact of decisions -- including the voices and perspectives involved in making decisions -- and leverage their power to uphold racial equity.
+Our members and working groups are encouraged to challenge assumptions, consider the impact of decisions -- including the voices and perspectives involved in making decisions -- and leverage their power to uphold racial equity.

 We Are Lansing

-The deep commitment to racial healing we are making has inspired us to ask ourselves: What does racial healing look like to me?
+Our deep commitment to racial healing has inspired us to ask: What does racial healing look like to me?
 What we are learning is that there is not one way to heal.
 The paths to our healing are expansive and non-linear.
-We are exploring the realm of healing practices from those rooted in justice to those rooted in nature, somatics and spirituality.
+We explore the realm of healing practices, from those rooted in justice to those rooted in nature, somatics, and spirituality.